w3c/secure-payment-confirmation/scope.md

 ## User Stories

-Our initial use cases focus consumer-to-business transactions, including eCommerce and bill pay.
+* Our initial use cases focus consumer-to-business transactions, including eCommerce and bill pay.
+* SPC should be usable with a variety of payment methods, including card pull, card push, and account push.

 ### Out of band enrollment